berkealgul/Convert-It/README.md

 - gif from videos

 ### How to Use
+- Install ffmpeg
+- Install modules at requirements.txt
-Run convert-it.py
+- Run convert-it.py

-You can drag-drop the media files you wish to convert and select save file and format
+You can drag&drop the media files you wish to convert

 <img src="doc/app.png" width="345" height="457"/>